 When people find out that I'm a dietitian, they find a certain compulsion to either confess their poor eating habits or beg for validation of what they're eating.
 I frequently get asked some version of “is this healthy?" or “which is better for me?"

 My answer to them is usually not what they want to hear.
 Not because they are eating poorly, but because it's not as simple as yes or no. It's all about the big picture of your diet.
-I firmly believe that any food can be incorporated into a healthy diet - some foods are just "bites" or "special occasion" foods.
+I firmly believe that any food can be incorporated into a healthy diet - even if we encourage smaller bites or thinking about foods as “special occasion" options.

 So when you ask whether something is healthy or not, it's all about what else you're eating, and how much of it you're eating.